SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/rabbitmq-opentelemetry.md

 - **`endpoint (no default)`**.
 The hostname and port of the RabbitMQ instance, separated by a colon.
 (For example: `localhost:15672`.)
 - **RabbitMQ logs Path**.
 Enter the path to the log file for your RabbitMQ instance.

-The log file path configured to capture rabbitmq logs must be given here.
+The log file path configured to capture RabbitMQ logs must be given here.
 The files are typically located in `/var/log/rabbitmq/rabbit@<hostname>.log`.
 If you are using a customized path, check the [`rabbitmq.conf`](https://www.rabbitmq.com/logging.html) file for this information.

 You can add any custom fields which you want to tag along with the data ingested in sumo.
 Click on the **Download YAML File** button to get the yaml file.